 - Straight-forward to use (usually relatively few knobs)

-- If you look after them they last a lifetime and will improve with age
+- The best tube amps last a lifetime and improve with age

 - Need to be driven (i.e. cranked) to get an overdriven tone, unless you use an attenuator (in other words, they don’t produce good tones at low volumes)